microsoft/CSPTASM/README.md

 You can refer to the [Build guide][1] for generating the executable from the source code.

 # 5. Configuration
-This tool requires a one-time configuration to be done before it can be used.
+This tool requires some initial configuration prior to first use.
 Follow the [Step by step guide for configuration][2].

 # 6. User guide
-Please refer to the [User guide][3] to know more on how to use the tool.
+Please refer to the [User guide][3] for more information on how to use the tool.

 # 7. Limitations
 * This tool and the source code is provided as a sample and no support is provided.
-* The cost of software/workload running in the VMs is not estimated.
+* The cost of software/workloads running in the VMs is not estimated.
-* The operating system of VMs can be mapped to Windows or Linux only.
-Other operating systems options (e.g. Red Hat Enterprise Linux) is not estimated by the tool.
+* The operating system for VMs can be mapped to Windows or Linux only.
+Costs for other operating systems options (e.g. Red Hat Enterprise Linux) are not estimated by the tool.
 * Network related costs are also not included and not estimated.

 # 8. Contributions